Slice regular functions as covering maps and global $\star$-roots: Global -roots of a slice function

 \section{Global $\star$-roots of a slice function}

 In this section we apply the results obtained at the end of the last section for the $k$-th power in $\C\otimes\H$, to obtain results for the $k$-th $\star$-root of a slice function and at the end we also provide a couple of explicit examples.
-We recall Assumption~\ref{assumption1} and we add the following. \begin{assumption} From now on the set $\cU\subset\C$ will always be a simply connected open domain. \end{assumption}
+We recall Assumption~\ref{assumption1} and we add the following.

+\begin{assumption} From now on, the set $\cU\subset\C$ will always be a simply connected open domain such that $\overline{\cU}=\cU$ or the union of two simply connected open domains that are symmetric with respect to the real line. \end{assumption}

-This last assumption is consistent with the one used in~\cite{altavillaLOG} and in~\cite{GPV2} where the authors call the resulting set $U$ \textit{basic domain}.
+This last assumption is consistent with the one adopted in~\cite{altavillaLOG} and in~\cite{GPV2} where the authors call the resulting set $U$ \textit{basic domain}.
+Notice, in particular, that the hypothesis of simply connectedness is unavoidable, due to standard theory of lifting maps to a covering space (see e.g.~\cite{Kosniowski})

 Let $f:U\to\H$ be a slice function.
 We denote by $F:\mathcal{U}\to\C\otimes\H$ its stem function.
-As in the previous sections, with a small abuse of notation, we will consider elements in $\C\otimes\H$ or in $\C^{4}$ as the same.
+As in the previous sections, with a small abuse of notation, we will identify $\C\otimes\H$ with $\C^{4}$.
 So, we will denote with the same symbol the function $F$ when its range is $\C^{4}$ instead of $\C\otimes\H$ (we recall that this identification is explicitly given in Formula~\eqref{phimap}).

 \begin{propos} If $F(\mathcal{U})\subseteq\Omega$, then there exist $k^2$ functions $F_1,\ldots, F_{k^2}:\mathcal{U}\to\C\otimes\H$ such that $\sigma_k\circ F_m=F$ for $m=1,\ldots, k^2\;.$ \end{propos} \begin{proof} This is a direct consequence of Theorem \ref{teo_powercover} and the lifting property of covering maps. \end{proof}